 Looking for the best paddle boards for yoga?
 You’ve come to the right place.
 The Adventure in You team lives and breathes spending time outdoors and can often be found testing out new equipment.

 Over the last few years, yoga on paddle boards have picked up in popularity.
 Matched with the popularity of inflatable stand up paddles, you have the perfect combination, allowing you to take your practice to either the sea or a lake.

-Our favorite picks offer everything you could want for this particular activity, and what they all have in common is a sturdy build and a level of stability that can support all manner of unorthodox yoga positions.
+Our favorite stand up paddle board picks offer everything you could want for this particular activity.
+What they all have in common is a sturdy build and a level of stability that can support all sorts of yoga positions.